-Map F38 Gladys Lake Moose Closed Area (situate in MU 6-25).
-Hunting of moose is prohibited from Sept 25 to Oct 10 within 400m of the following roads:
+Map F38 Gladys Lake Moose Closed Area (situate in MU 6-25), Hunting of moose is prohibited from Sept 25 to Oct 10 within 400m of the road listed in the legend.

 Map F39 Teslin Lake Moose Closed Area (situate in MU 6-25).
 Hunting of moose is prohibited from Sept 25 to Oct 10 with 400m of the shore of and over the portion of Teslin Lake south of the north end of Shaman Island (Burial Island) and including Shaman Island.